Cultural references to Samson: Television

 In a 1967 Lost in Space episode, "Collision of Planets," Dr. Smith gains Samson-like strength dependent on his new head of green hair.

-The story of Samson is parodied in the animated television series Pinky and the Brain, in the episode "A Little Off the Top."
+The story of Samson is parodied in the Pinky and the Brain episode "A Little Off the Top."
 In this story, the Brain attempts to learn the source of Samson's strength, so that he may acquire it and use it to take over the world.
 The version of Samson that appears here is based on Victor Mature's performance in the film Samson and Delilah.
-Inexplicably, the Delilah character speaks only Yiddish.

 One of the main characters of the animated series The Venture Bros. is named Brock Samson.
 Like the Biblical hero, he has long flowing hair and incredible strength, as well a short, violent temper.
-He also is capable of unarmed combat with wild animals (gavials and polar bears, among others), like the Biblical Samson who fought a lion.
+He also is capable of unarmed combat with wild animals, like the Biblical Samson who fought a lion.
 He also engages in romantic relationships with morally ambiguous women.
 However, his strength seems to have no relation to his hair; indeed, he cuts it off himself at one point to lay a trap for hitman pursuing him, with no ill effects.
-Season 4, episode 10 "Pomp and Circuitry", a direct reference to the biblical story of Samson is made.
+In the episode "Pomp and Circuitry", a direct reference to the biblical story of Samson is made.
 However, the person referred to as "...that Jewish guy who lost all his powers when they cut his hair off" is not the presumed biblical Samson (or jokingly Brock Samson), but rather Lenny Kravitz.

-In the proposed Gargoyles spin-off series, Gargoyles 2198, the lead character was named Samson.
+In the proposed Gargoyles spin-off series Gargoyles 2198, the lead character was named Samson.
 Like his ancestor, Goliath, he was strong and chosen for a leadership role at a young age.
 He leads a small group of gargoyles and humans in a resistance against an alien threat that has invaded the Earth.
 Little else is known of his character or similarities to his Biblical counterpart, as the series never came to fruition.

-In the Donkey Kong Country animated television series, the first episode of the first season, titled "Bad Hair Day", contains explicit references to the Samson story.
-In the show, Donkey Kong is the protector of the Crystal Coconut, a powerful magical artifact, and the antagonist of King K. Rool curses Donkey Kong to remove his strength to allow him to gather the power he so craves.
-The curse is set through a verbal incantation and the cutting of the target's hair, the latter of which connects to Samson, and Donkey Kong's strength is only restored when his hair grows back through the usage of Diddy Kong's "Banana bulls-eye".
+The first episode of Donkey Kong Country, titled "Bad Hair Day", contains explicit references to the Samson story.
+King K. Rool curses Donkey Kong to remove his strength, which he achieves by cutting Donkey Kong's hair.
+Donkey Kong's strength is only restored when his hair grows back.